 A second context is concerts and other outreach events in a variety of venues, such as First Presbyterian Church, the Annenberg Presidential Conference Center, and Rudder Theatre, to reach diverse populations in all age categories.

-A third context is collaboration with other organizations, such as Concerts on Carter Creek, Department of Performance Studies at TAMU, and The Academy of the Visual and Performing Arts to present at diverse musical events such as the Eden-Stell Guitar Duo in collaboration with the TAMU Guitar Festival at Rudder Theatre on Friday, October 14, 2016, 7;00 pm.
+A third milieu is collaboration with other organizations, such as Concerts on Carter Creek, Department of Performance Studies at TAMU, and The Academy of the Visual and Performing Arts to present at diverse musical events such as the Eden-Stell Guitar Duo in collaboration with the TAMU Guitar Festival at Rudder Theatre on October 14, 2016.